FreyaLitto/O-RestArt/README.md

  The web-page is entirely created with HTML and CSS.
 It`s designed to be structured, visual, and intuitive, so the experience of using it is very simple and straigtforward.

+  ## The Structure

+ This Web page contains few main parts:
+  - Home page
+  - Gallery
+  - About The Artist
+  - Contact